15 Reasons to Visit Tavira

 This is an entirely different and fun way to experience the Ria Formosa Natural Park.
 Horseback riding through nature is organized every day, where adults and children can ride a horse without ever having done it before!
 In an unforgettable experience of about 1 hour and a half, it is possible to stroll along the beach, contemplate nature with a privileged view and get in close contact with these incredible animals

 The Roman bridge is one of the most famous symbols of the city of Tavira that joins the two sides of the city separated by Gilão river.
 Several bridges cross this river, but this is undoubtedly the most interesting as it is a beautiful viewpoint.
 On top of the bridge, some benches allow you to appreciate the river and the historic urban landscape of Tavira.
-This pedestrian bridge, contrary to what the name implies, is not a Roman bridge and must have been originated in Moorish times.
-This bridge has replaced a Roman bridge in the exact same place that the Romans used to connect Tavira to Castro Marim.
+The ancient bridge, which tradition insists on designating as Roman, has medieval origins.
+Everything indicates that it will have replaced a Roman bridge in the same place that the Romans used to connect Tavira to Castro Marim.

 Where to stay